web-slate/frontend-papers/HTML5/main.md

 ### 11. What is Hyper Text?
 1. Hypertext is text displayed on a computer or other electronic device that reader can immediately access.
 1. It is a special kind of text document that is used by Web browsers to present text and graphics.

+### 12. What is Markup Language?
+1. A markup language is a modern system for annotating a text in a way that is syntactically distinguishable from that text.